leonardoruggieri/ESBMR/README.md

 The model has been developed for my Master of Science thesis in Economics at Bocconi University.

-You can find the documentation at this link: https://leonardoruggieri.github.io/esbmr.html.
+You can find the documentation at this link: (WIP).